Berlime/gokarna/content/posts/Alter-Ego-2.md

 It has been about 4 years since I last blog.

-Now thanks to [mdtasnim](https://mdtasnim.com) who introduced me back to blogging, this time hosting on my own server, own sub-domain.
+Now thanks to [mdtasnim](https://mdtasnim.com) who introduced me back to blogging, this time hosting on my own server & own sub-domain.

 I hereby announce, the launch of Alter Ego 2.
 My 5th journal/blogging iteration.
-Here are just a brief breakdown of the editions.
+Here are the brief breakdown of the editions.

 ### 1. First Edition